fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+No one likes gerrymandering unless it gets then elected;
+No one likes filibustering until they've forced into a curve with no other option.

 If tolerance means the end of our civilization, then we must not be tolerant.